Guide: Initial git setup and mycode repo

 $ ls cs107e

-bin include lib sample_build src
+bin extras include lib other sample_build src

 Step 8: Edit shell configuration file